FakeShemp/DiscImageCreator/ReadMe.txt

 HP(TSSTcorp)			TS-H353B				bc03(BC05)	No		No			Yes				No						No
-LITEON					DH-20A3S				9P56		No		No			Yes				No						No LITEON					DH-20A3S				9P58		No		No			Yes				No						No LITEON					LH-20A1S				9L09		Yes		Yes			No				No						No LITEON					LTD-163					GDHG		No		No			No				Partial(about 99:59:74)	No LITEON(JLMS)			LTD-166S(XJ-HD166S)		DS1E		Yes		No			No				No						No
+LITEON					DH-20A3S				9P56		No		No			Yes				No						No LITEON					DH-20A3S				9P58		No		No			Yes				No						No LITEON					LH-18A1P				GL0B		Yes		Yes			No				No						No LITEON					LH-18A1P				GL0J		Yes		Yes			No				No						No LITEON					LH-20A1S				9L09		Yes		Yes			No				No						No LITEON					LTD-163					GDHG		No		No			No				Partial(about 99:59:74)	No LITEON(JLMS)			LTD-166S(XJ-HD166S)		DS1E		Yes		No			No				No						No